Y-DNA STR Results

 Currently one Y-STR lineage has been identified within the project.

-The eight men who form Lineage I appear to be very closely related.
+The nine men who form Lineage I appear to be very closely related.
 These men all appear to be descended from Thomas Elijah Deaton and Mary Corington.
 Thomas Elijah Deaton was born in England in 1679 and migrated to the new world in 1700.
 Mary Corington migrated two years later.
 Thomas and Mary had as many as eight sons and one daughter.
 The Deaton family is well documented with two excellent genealogies available on-line.

 Men in this group are named Deaton, Deyton and Phillips.
 Deyton is an alternative spelling that came into use in western North Carolina in the late eighteenth and early nineteenth centuries by the sons of William Deaton, one of Thomas's sons.
 There are several explanations for this change in spelling.
 The most likely is that standardized spelling had not yet been established.
 It is thought that pronunciation was the same for both spellings.
-Phillips (also spelled Philips and Philipps in some documents) appears to have been the maiden name of Martha Philips.
-Her son Samuel, born in 1828, used Philips as his surname.
+Phillips (also spelled Philips and Philipps in some historic documents) appears to have been the maiden name of Martha Philips.
+Her son Samuel, born in 1828, took Philips as his surname.
 Y-DNA has confirmed that his father was almost certainly Eldridge Deyton.

 Y-SNP and Big Y Results